Lightning-AI/pytorch-lightning/docs/source/extensions/callbacks.rst

         }
     }

-The implementation of a :attr:`~pytorch_lightning.callbacks.Callback.state_id` is essential here.
-If it were missing, Lightning would not be able to disambiguate the state for these two callbacks, and :attr:`~pytorch_lightning.callbacks.Callback.state_id` by default only defines the class name as the key, e.g., here ``Counter``.
+The implementation of a :attr:`~pytorch_lightning.callbacks.Callback.state_key` is essential here.
+If it were missing, Lightning would not be able to disambiguate the state for these two callbacks, and :attr:`~pytorch_lightning.callbacks.Callback.state_key` by default only defines the class name as the key, e.g., here ``Counter``.